dhh1128/codecraft.co/how-enums-spread-disease-and-how-to-cure-it.md

 ---
-title: How Enums Spread Disease -- And How To Cure It
+title: How Enums Spread Disease &mdash; And How To Cure It
 date: 2012-10-29
 slug: how-enums-spread-disease-and-how-to-cure-it
 redirect_from: